SEO is Dead? Not a Chance!

 Search engines will not be searched less but instead will be searched differently.

-For instance, in voice search people can easily use more words, providing more opportunity for long-tail keyword searches.
-Content developers who already write in a conversational tone will tend to be the preferred search engine result.
+For instance, in voice search people can easily use more words, providing more opportunity for keyword research for organic search.
+Content developers who already write in a conversational tone will tend to be preferred for search engine results.